Italy's prison panettone offers sweet way to cut crime

 "But this is good for the pockets of Italians and for Italian security," she said.

-"Every 1 million euros (£788,505) invested in rehabilitating prisoners by giving them real work, paid according to the laws of the market, saves nine million."
+"Every 1 million euros ($1.24 million) invested in rehabilitating prisoners by giving them real work, paid according to the laws of the market, saves nine million."

 (additional reporting by Antonio Denti and Alessandro Bianchi; Editing by Gareth Jones)